Reese Witherspoon Has 3 Legs & Oprah Has 3 Hands In Vanity Fair Photoshop Fail & Fans Freak- Pics

 The mag hits news stands on Feb.
 6 so we’re not sure if the folks at VF have the chance to go back and correct the mistake or if it has already gone to print.
 Considering this is retiring Editor-in Chief Graydon Carter’s final issue after 25 years and the spread was shot by legendary Annie Leibovitz, you’d think the people in the photo department would be extra super careful about making the final cover of his reign absolute perfection.

-Fans — including Reese — were quick to notice the Photoshop fail:”
+Fans — including Reese — were quick to notice the Photoshop fail:

 Well…I guess everybody knows now…I have 3 legs.
 I hope you can still accept me for who I am. 😃( and I will never apologize for snuggling @Oprah .. if you get the opportunity, I highly recommend it;) https://t.co/6GyrfWxNSY